Ordinary Council meetings are generally held on the fourth Wednesday of the month, February to December from 6pm.

 Agendas are available online or at each administration centre from 5pm on the Friday before the meeting.
 Urgent items may sometimes be added at the start of the meeting.

-You can also watch Ordinary Council Meetings and Special Council Meetings through our meeting livestream.
+You can also watch Ordinary Council meetings, Submitters Committee meetings and Special Council meetings through our meeting live stream.

 Meetings follow the rules set out in Local Law No 11: